rryam/MusadoraKit/README.md

 Also, join the [Discord Community](https://discord.gg/6KaKCKds) for discussing anything about MusadoraKit, the book "Exploring MusicKit", MusicKit or your favorite music!

-## Support
+## Exploring MusicKit and Apple Music API Book

-You can support my open-source by buying my book, ["Exploring MusicKit and Apple Music API"](http://exploringmusickit.com) or by [buying me a book](https://www.buymeacoffee.com/rudrank)!
+You can support my open-source by buying my book, ["Exploring MusicKit and Apple Music API"](http://exploringmusickit.com).
+2 books a day, and I can happily continue working on MusadoraKit.

 ## [Documentation using DocC](https://rryam.github.io/MusadoraKit/documentation/musadorakit/)